ros2/ros2_documentation/source/Developer-Tools/Launch/Using-Substitutions.rst

 In this tutorial, you learned about using substitutions in launch files.
 You learned about their possibilities and capabilities to create reusable launch files.

-You can now learn more about :doc:`using event handlers in launch files <./Using-Event-Handlers>` which are used to define a complex set of rules which can be used to dynamically modify the launch file.
+You can now learn more about :doc:`using event handlers in launch files <Using-Event-Handlers>` which are used to define a complex set of rules which can be used to dynamically modify the launch file.